WaylonWalker/waylonwalker.com/pages/til/simple-textual-widget.md

 ## Final result

-At this point It probably does not look much different, but it can be interacitve by binding keys to any method on your app that starts with the word `action_`, this includes the built-in actions such as `action_quit`.
+At this point It probably does not look much different, but it can be interactive by binding keys to any method on your app that starts with the word `action_`, this includes the built-in actions such as `action_quit`.

 ``` python